Tutorial | Semantic models for agents#

 Prepare the data#

-Before building a semantic model, you need to store the dataset in your SQL connection.
+Before building a semantic model, you need to store the datasets in your SQL connection.

-1. With sales_data selected in the Flow, open the right Actions panel.
+1. With transactions selected in the Flow, open the right Actions panel.

 2. Create a Sync recipe.